 Starting from 2022, Bachelor of Communication in Film Major (Animation and Media Arts Concentration) will become a new major as Bachelor of Communication (Hons) in Game Design and Animation (GDA).
 Please click here.

-Film and Television Major is to equip students with the knowledge required to develop careers in the creative industries, such as audio-visual production, digital animation, interactive gaming, visual design and media- or arts-related administration.
+Film and Television Major equips students with the knowledge required to develop careers in the creative industries, such as film, television, commercial and other sections in audio-visual production and provides theoretical training in cinematic arts.

 Film and TV Major

 Film and Television Major provides comprehensive training in film and television, with attention to relevant areas of theory, history, and practice.

 We offer two options: “Professional Option” and “Liberal Studies Option”.